moucheng2017/Med-Noisy-Labels/README.md

 # How to use our code for further research
 We recommend to try the toy-example in [MNIST_example.ipynb](https://github.com/moucheng2017/Learn_Noisy_Labels_Medical_Images/blob/master/MNIST_example.ipynb) to understand the pipeline, this is a simplied main function for MNIST, similar to other main functions in [Train_GCM.py](https://github.com/moucheng2017/Learn_Noisy_Labels_Medical_Images/blob/master/Train_GCM.py), [Train_ours.py](https://github.com/moucheng2017/Learn_Noisy_Labels_Medical_Images/blob/master/Train_ours.py), [Train_puunet.py](https://github.com/moucheng2017/Learn_Noisy_Labels_Medical_Images/blob/master/Train_punet.py) and [Train_unet.py](https://github.com/moucheng2017/Learn_Noisy_Labels_Medical_Images/blob/master/Train_unet.py).

-1. If you want to apply our code on your medical data-sets:
+1. If you want to apply our code on your own medical data-sets:

 Following MNIST_example.ipynb, you might want to replace the data-loader with your own data-loader for your preferred pre-processing.
 An example for a data-loader can be found in [Utilis.py](https://github.com/moucheng2017/Learn_Noisy_Labels_Medical_Images/blob/master/Utilis.py), namely CustomDataset_punet.

 2. If you want to plug-in the proposed loss function and play around:

 The loss function is implemented in Loss.py as noisy_label_loss.

+3. If you want to adapt our Run.py for your application, you need to prepare data stored in a specific way:

+data_path='/.../.../all_of_datasets'
+data_tag='some_data_set'

+The full path to the data='/.../.../all_of_datasets/some_data_set'

 <!---
 <br>